MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 ### Monitoring

-[Azure Monitor](/azure/azure-monitor/overview) provides sophisticated tools for collecting and analyzing telemetry so you can maximize the performance and availability of your cloud and on-premises resources and applications.
+[Azure Monitor](/azure/azure-monitor/overview) provides sophisticated tools for collecting and analyzing telemetry.
+These tools help you maximize the performance and availability of your cloud and on-premises resources and applications.
 (Azure Monitor now includes Log Analytics and Application Insights.)
 You can use Azure Monitor to monitor and alert administrators of infrastructure and application anomalies and to automate reactions to predefined conditions.

 To provide SAP-based monitoring of resources and service performance of the SAP infrastructure, use the [Azure SAP Enhanced Monitoring](/azure/virtual-machines/workloads/sap/deployment-guide) extension.
 This extension feeds Azure monitoring statistics into the SAP application for operating system monitoring and DBA Cockpit functions.
 SAP Enhanced Monitoring is required for running SAP on Azure.
 For details, see [SAP note 2191498](https://launchpad.support.sap.com/#/notes/2191498), "SAP on Linux with Azure: Enhanced Monitoring."
 (To access SAP notes, you need an SAP Service Marketplace account.)

 [Azure Monitor for SAP Solutions](/azure/virtual-machines/workloads/sap/azure-monitor-overview) is the future direction for an Azure-native, end-to-end monitoring solution for SAP NetWeaver.
-Note that this solution is currently in preview and is available only in a limited set of regions.
+This solution is currently in preview and is available only in a limited set of regions.
 You should carefully evaluate whether it meets your requirements.

 Azure Monitor for SAP Solutions provides a comprehensive initial set of metrics and telemetry for monitoring.
 The metric definitions are stored as SQL queries in JSON.
 You can change them to meet your requirements.
 You can get the starting set of metrics on [GitHub](https://github.com/Azure/AzureMonitorForSAPSolutions/blob/master/sapmon/content/SapNetweaver.json).